Delivery System Transformation Workgroups

-The Delivery System Transformation (DST) Committee utilizes workgroups, groups of people working towards a common agenda, to help develop and support transformational work efforts.
-The number of workgroups changes as the DST’s strategic goals change.
+The Delivery System Transformation Committee utilizes workgroups, groups of people working towards a common agenda, to help develop and support transformational work efforts.
+The number of workgroups changes as the Committee’s strategic goals change.
 The workgroups focus on the cross-sector collaboration between Patient Centered Primary Care Homes and community efforts and services, to achieve better health, better access, and to reduce costs.

 Current workgroup summaries

 - Define key elements in a sustainable Alternative Payment Methodology (APM).